Leng Buai Ia Shrine

 Leng Buai Ia Shrine is an ancient Tae Chew shrine.
-It is the oldest Chinese shrine in Thailand, built in 1658 during the Central Ayutthaya period.
+It is?the oldest Chinese shrine in Thailand, built in 1658 during the Central Ayutthaya period.
 Chinese businessmen would come to the temple for refuge and pray for prosperity for their business.

-The shrine is in a traditional Chinese architectural style.
+The Leng Buai la shrine is in a traditional Chinese architectural style.
 In keeping with Chinese tradition, there is a building in the shape of a mountain.
 The roof was made from glazed colored tiles and decorated with 2 stuccoed dragons facing each other.
 The columns of the shrine is looped by stuccoed dragons.
 Inside the shrine, there is a central altar with the figures of Leng Buai Ia and his wife.
 There is a Gong-Wu diety to the left and the Queen of heaven on the right.

 Close to the entrance is a Ching dynasty ancient bell built by Emperor Tao Kwong.
 More ancient objects include three ancient plaques written in the name of Emperor Kwang Si of the Ching dynasty.
 Also, a bell inscribed with the name of Choen Thai Chew.
-There is also a container for incense sticks which was a royal gift from King Rama V. The Shrine can is also adorned with many attractive murals, carvings, and decorations.
+There is also a container for incense sticks which was a royal gift from King Rama V. The Leng Buai La Shrine is also adorned with many attractive murals, carvings, and decorations.